 How Do I Submit?

 You pay for the book printing.
-The cost per book depends on the size of the book, the number of pages, and whether there are images inside the book (color or black-and-white), and how many images.
-What makes up for this initial investment by you is the fact that you earn much more per book sold than you would with a traditional book publisher.
+The cost per book depends on the size of the book, the number of pages, whether there are images inside the book (color or black-and-white), and how many images there are.
+What makes up for this investment by you is the fact that you earn much more per book sold than you would with a traditional book publisher.
 You earn 60% royalties (less certain costs) of the net sales price of each printed book, and 70% royalties (less certain costs) on the sale of each e-book's net sales price.
-This compares with 8% to 10% royalites for a new author with one of the major traditional publishers.
+This compares with 8% to 10% royalties as a new author with one of the major traditional publishers.
 And these earnings are paid from the sale of the very first book, not after advance deductions.
-We recommend printing with our printing partner, IngramSpark, and can tell you, in detail, why.
-We do offer an alternative royalty arrangement that involves Rootstock Publishing covering the costs of printing.
-As a result, the royalties we pay to you are significantly lower because we print the books.
-Please ask us about the Rootstock Alternative Royalty Agreement.
+We recommend printing with our printing partner, IngramSpark, and are happy to tell you more, in detail.
+We do offer an Alternative Royalty Agreement that involves Rootstock Publishing covering the costs of printing, but as a result, the royalties we are able to pay to you are significantly lower.

-Yes, and we help you with this decision.
+Yes, and we can help you with this decision.
 Many authors choose to print short runs of their book, making a conservative decision about how many books they can reasonably sell.
-It can be safer to print 100-500 books to start and use them for promotion/publicity, local bookstores, for friends and family, as well as for sales through your own website or through online merchants like Amazon.
-We also help you figure how many ARCs (Author Review Copies) you want to print to send to book reviewers, and to those who may "blurb" the book prior to printing.
-Once you place your initial print order, you can re-print as few as 10, 20, or 50 books as demand requires.
+It can be safer to print 100-500 books to start and use them for promotion/publicity, local bookstores, for friends and family, and sales through your own website or through online merchants, like Amazon.
+We can also help you figure how many ARCs (Advance Reader Copies) you want to print to send to book reviewers and other who may "blurb" the book prior to printing.
+Once you place your initial print order, you can re-print as few as 10, 20, or 50 books, as demand requires.
 You can also choose to print through a traditional printing press.
 Ask us about this option.

 How Do I Determine the Price of My Book?

-Pricing is an important consideration, and we will work with every author to determine what pricing structure works best for the book.
-We do not normally print hardcover books (although this is an option you can choose printing through a traditional book printer), our trade paperback books are usually priced from $12.95 up to $19.95, mostly dependent on length and interior graphics
+Pricing is an important consideration and we will work with you to determine what pricing structure works best for your book.
+Our trade paperback books are usually priced from $12.95 to $19.95, depending on length and interior graphics.
+We do not normally print hardcover books, although this is an option if printing through a traditional book printer.

 Via Ingram Book Group, IngramSpark titles are automatically made available to tens of thousands of retailers, libraries, schools, internet commerce companies, and other channel partners, including Amazon, Barnes & Noble, Chapters/Indigo (Canada), and other well-known book retailers and wholesalers across North America.
-In the United Kingdom and Europe your print book will be available through: Adlibris - Agapea - Amazon.co.uk - Aphrohead - Bertrams - Blackwell - Book Depository Ltd - Books Express - Coutts Information Services Ltd - Designarta Books - Eden Interactive Ltd., W & G Foyle Ltd., Gardners Books Ltd., Trust Media Distribution (formerly STL) - Mallory International - Paperback Shop Ltd - Superbookdeals - The Book Community Ltd - Waterstones - Wrap Distribution.
-In Australia & New Zealand, you book will be available through: Booktopia - Fishpond - The Nile - James Bennett - ALS - Peter Pal - University Co-operative Bookshop
+In the United Kingdom and Europe, your print book will be available through: Adlibris, Agapea, Amazon.co.uk, Aphrohead.com.uk, Bertram Books, Blackwell UK, Book Depository, Books Express, Coutts Information Services, Designarta Books, Eden Interactive Ltd., W & G Foyle Ltd., Gardners Books Ltd., Trust Media Distribution (formerly STL), Mallory International, Paperback Shop Ltd., SuperBookDeals, The Book Community Ltd., and Waterstones.
+In Australia & New Zealand, your book will be available through: Booktopia, Fishpond Ltd., The Nile, James Bennett, Peter Pal Library Supplier, and University Co-operative Bookshop.

 It is important to note that books sold to bookstores from Ingram and Baker & Taylor are returnable.
-Although returns from libraries are rare.
-Read more about returns in a separate FAQ below.
+Returns from libraries are rare.
+Read more about returns in a separate FAQ, below.

-There are different ways that e-book sales are handled by different online e-book retailers.
+Various online e-book retailers handle e-book sales in different ways.
 For instance, Amazon's Kindle uses a different calculation than Apple's iBook or Barnes & Noble's Nook.
-Yet, no matter which channel an e-book is sold through, you earn 60% of the net earnings through Rootstock.
-Most of the major traditional publishers pay 25%.
+Yet, no matter which channel an e-book is sold through, you will earn 60% of the net earnings through Rootstock.
+Most major traditional publishers pay only 25% to their authors.
 The Authors Guild is waging a campaign to convince publishers to pay at least 50%.
-These are the online distribution partners your book will be available from: 24Symbols - 7Switch - Amazon -Apple - Baker & Taylor Blio - Barnes & Noble - Bibliotech Education - Bookmate - BookShout (Rethink Books), Booktopia, eBooks.com, FeedBooks, Gardners Books, Glose, iFlipd, ITSI, Kobo.com, Libreka, Libri GmbH, Lix, SpoonRead, Redshelf, Rockstand (RockASAP), Vida Global, Wook, and Zola Books.
+Your book will be available online from: 24symbols, 7switch, Amazon, Apple, Baker & Taylor, Blio, Barnes & Noble, Bibliotech Education, Bookmate, BookShout (Rethink Books), Booktopia, eBooks.com, FeedBooks, Gardners Books, Glose, iFlipd, ITSI, Kobo.com, Libreka, Libri GmbH, Lix, SpoonRead, Redshelf, Rockstand (RockASAP), Vida Global, Wook, and Zola Books.

 Why Choose Rootstock Publishing and Not a Self-Publishing Firm?

-We do not accept any manuscript that comes along.
-In fact, we are very picky about the quality of the books we publish and are working to keep our annual number of releases to less than 25.
+We do not accept every manuscript that comes along.
+In fact, we are very picky about the quality of the books we publish, and are working to keep our annual number of releases to less than 25.
 We are what is know as a "curated press."

 We create only professional book covers by designers who have significant experience creating them.
 We insist that all of our books are edited and proofread by experienced professionals.
 These are standards many self-publishing ventures do not maintain.

 When you self-publish, you do it all.
-From the list we developed here, you can see how much time and money you must invest if you self-publish and hope to produce a high quality book.
-With Rootstock, the Rootstock Services Fee creates a partnership between Rootstock and you, utilizing our expertise to produce the high quality book you want.
-Like you, we care about the books we publish, and the authors we publish.
-Your success is our success.
-And we work to that end.
+From the list we’ve developed here, you can see how much time and money you may invest if you self-publish with hopes of producing a high-quality book.
+By partnering with Rootstock, you will be utilizing our expertise to produce the high-quality book you want.
+We care about the books we publish, and the authors we help to publish them.
+Your success is our success, and we work with that goal in mind.

-The world of publishing is changing dramatically today and high-end hybrid publishers, like Rootstock, are creating a level of excellence and respect that brings authors serious recognition.
+The world of publishing is changing dramatically, and high-end hybrid publishers, like Rootstock, are creating a level of excellence and respect that brings our authors serious recognition.

 Who Ships the Books?

-Ingram and/or Baker & Taylor ship orders from bookstores and libraries.
-Rootstock can fulfill your orders from individuals through your book/author website, or you can do that yourself.
-Certain fees apply.
+Ingram and/or Baker & Taylor ships orders to bookstores and libraries.
+Rootstock can fulfill your orders to individuals who purchase through your book/author website, or you can do that yourself.
+Certain fees do apply.

 Who Schedules Book Events and Readings?

-As far as a book release events, bookstore events, library events, and any other author events, these are the author’s responsibility to arrange according to your schedule.
-As part of our agreement, we send ARCs to bookstores, we attend NEIBA and NELA and promote your book to bookstores, and we offer other ways to promote in advance of the publication date.
-Rootstock does not schedule your events.
-We agree on a list of bookstores to receive the ARC of your book.
-We can help you publicize those events, providing bookstores with cover art and an author photo for promotion.
+As far as book release events, bookstore events, library events, and any other author events, these are the author’s responsibility to arrange according to your own schedule.
+We send ARCs and promote your book to bookstores, attend NEIBA, NELA, and other relevant conferences, and offer other ways to promote in advance of the publication date.
+Rootstock does not schedule your events, but we do help you publicize events, providing bookstores with cover art and an author photo for promotion.

-Keep in mind that these book events don't happen automatically or quickly.
-Sometimes, there are weeks, even months, between the publication date and the actual first book release event.
+Keep in mind, these book events don't happen automatically or quickly.
+Sometimes, there are weeks, even months, between the publication date and the actual first book-release event.
 We suggest strongly that you visit bookstore websites and look at their event calendars.
-Most bookstores like to hold their book reading events on Tuesdays, Wednesdays and Thursdays.
+Most bookstores like to hold their book reading events on Tuesdays, Wednesdays, and Thursdays.

-Libraries are also good locations or author event.
-It can be helpful to contact ones you’d like to target and ask to speak to the events coordinator.
+Libraries are also good locations for an author event.
+Contact libraries you’d like to target and ask to speak to the events coordinator for specific details.

 How do Returns Work?

-The only way a bookstore is willing to stock (carry an inventory) books from publishers, distributors or from authors directly is on a 100% returns basis.
-Independent bookstores, in particular, are usually willing to give new authors a chance to sell in-store and display them.
-But the only way they will take this risk is if the books on consignment and returnable.
-Bookstores will be able to fulfill special orders (when a customer comes into the store and orders the book).
-These are considered sell-through by the bookstore, and are almost always sell-through (no returns).
-This means that if you decide to print 500 books and you are able to get two books each into 50 independent bookstores, you have to be ready to accept returns (100 books) if the books don't sell.
+The only way a bookstore is willing to stock (carry an inventory of) books from publishers, distributors, or directly from authors, is on a 100% returns basis.
+Independent bookstores in particular are usually willing to give new authors a chance to sell in-store and display their book, but the only way they will take this risk is if the book is on consignment and returnable.
+This means, if you are able to get two books each into 50 independent bookstores, you have to be ready to accept returns (100 books) if the books don't sell.
 This is why it is so important to work hard on promotion, publicity, and marketing.
 Bookstores also have the ability to fulfill special orders, if they have sold out of copies and a customer orders the book.
-We highly recommend you read this article in Publishers Weekly for more understanding of the business of returns: https://tinyurl.com/y7mj5gxa
+We highly recommend you read this article from Publishers Weekly for more understanding of the business of returns: https://tinyurl.com/y7mj5gxa

 Understanding Distributor Pricing vs. Wholesale Pricing

 Wholesale sales and distributor sales can be confusing for the newcomer to this business.
 When your Rootstock Publishing book makes a sale through Ingram or Baker & Taylor, it is at a distributor price, usually a 55% discount off the suggested list price (for example, $8.53 on a $18.95 list price).
-Thus, the distributor is buying the book for $8.53 from Rootstock (the distributor price).
-The distributor then turns around and sells the book to the bookstore at 30% to 40% off the retail price.
-Thus, a bookstore buys the book at $13.26, the wholesale price.
+Thus, the distributor is buying the book for $8.53 from Rootstock, at the distributor price.
+The distributor then sells the book to a bookstore at 30% to 40% off the retail price, and the bookstore buys the book at $13.26—the wholesale price.
 If the bookstore decides at any point to discount your book, they end up making less profit per sale.
-Rootstock pays its authors royalties based in the $8.53 net, for example.
+Rootstock pays its authors royalties based on the $8.53 net.